yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ### Initial Authorization Server returns authorization request to Downstream Authorization Server

-Initial Authorization Server SHALL process Client's request and return an HTTP 3xx response with a Location header containing an authorization request url towards Downstream Authorization Server's authorization_endpoint.
+*Initial Authorization Server* SHALL process Client's request and return an HTTP 3xx response with a Location header containing an authorization request url towards *Downstream Authorization Server's* authorization_endpoint.
-The request SHALL include Client's redirect_uri as *native_callback_uri* in one of the methods specified in {#parameters}.
+The request SHALL include Client's redirect_uri as **native_callback_uri** in one of the methods specified in this document.

 ### Client App invokes app of User-Interacting Authorization Server